o3de/o3de.org/content/docs/userguide/gems/builtin/videoplayback.md

 ---
-description: ' Play a video file in a loading screen or on textures in &ALYlong;. '
+description: ' Play a video file in a loading screen or on textures in Amazon Lumberyard. '
 title: Video Playback Gem
 ---
 # Video Playback Gem {#gems-system-gem-videoplayback}